 To be eligible for any non-resident based waiver/scholarship all applicants must be U.S. Citizens (or eligible non-citizens as determined by a FAFSA application or certification documents).

-In addition to our Scholarships, DSU offers a number of waiver programs to help reduce the cost of non-resident tuition for eligible non-resident students.
-Waivers include: WUE, Dixie Waiver, Good Neighbor Waiver, Border Waiver and Alumni Legacy Waiver.
+In addition to our Scholarships, DSU offers a number of waiver programs to help reduce the cost of non-resident tuition for eligible non-resident students who did not meet the requirements to receive a top academic scholarship.
+Waivers include: WUE, Dixie Waiver, Good Neighbor Waiver, and Alumni Legacy Waiver.
 Each of these waiver requires an separate application.
 Awards are based on GPA and ACT/SAT.
-The Priority Deadline is March 1st.
-The final deadline is May 1st.
+The Priority Deadline is May 1st.
+The final deadline is July 15th.
 Each waiver requires a minimum GPA and ACT/SAT for consideration.
 Details and requirements.

 Scholarship Deferment and Reinstatement